m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/working-with-wdt-models/jrf-domain.md

                walletPasswordSecret: sample-domain1-opss-wallet-password-secret
 ```

-For Model in image deployment, in the domain resource YAML file, you can provide two secrets in the `opss` section:
+For Model in image deployment (Note: JRF support has been deprecated since operator version 4.10, use Domain on PV instead), in the domain resource YAML file, you can provide two secrets in the `opss` section:

 ```
      configuration: